 6. Income received during a sanction period.

-GENERAL ASSISTANCE POLICIES

 7. The first ninety dollars ($90.00) of earned income for recipients, as defined by the General Assistance Eligibility Manual, earned in any month shall not be considered income in the month received, provided that such recipient is otherwise eligible for General Assistance benefits.

 8. The earnings of children under the age of 18 who are full-time students as defined by the institution attended.

 Section 25.
-Reimbursement of Benefits
+Reimbursement of Benefits (Revised October 2021)

 a.
-Each applicant/recipient shall sign an agreement to reimburse the County of Siskiyou for the amount of General Assistance received, subject to any credits for work performed on the Workfare Program project.
+Each applicant/recipient, as a condition of eligibility, shall sign an agreement to reimburse the County of Siskiyou for the amount of General Assistance received, subject to any credits for work performed on the Workfare Program project in the Welfare-to-Work Program, to the extent that after-acquired property is in excess of the amount necessary to meet the recipient’s needs.
 The agreement to reimburse shall be recorded to create a lien in favor of the County in any existing or after-acquired property of the applicant/recipient, subject to the provisions of Welfare and Institutions Code, Sections 17400 through 17410.

 When CalWORKs benefits and General Assistance benefits are paid in the same month, any General Assistance benefits used in calculating the CalWORKs benefits are exempt from repayment.